-- F1.
-Which funding sources are being used to implement the IET program (e.g., AEFLA 231, Title 1, TANF, ETC.)? - F2.
-If multiple funding sources are being use, which funding source is applied to which component/activity? - F3.
-Who is doing what?
-That is, for each major component of the IET program, describe what person (job title) from which agency/institution is administering or implementing that specific component. - F4.
-What is the program strategy for supporting program participants and ensuring learner retention?
+- U.S. Department of Labor's Career Pathways Toolkit (Comprehensive list of data sources for analyzing indemand occupations and industries) - Bureau of Labor Statistics Occupational Employment Statistics (Employment by occupation and industry at national, state, and some metropolitan areas) - Bureau of Labor Statistics Current Employment Statistics (Employment projections by industry for states and some metropolitan areas) - U.S. Department of Labor's Occupational Information Network- ONET (Find occupations within industry and those with a bright future) - Other state, regional or local LMI or occupational data - F. Funding and Program Delivery Strategy occupational cluster career advancement recognized equivalent c. includes counseling to support the d. includes education offered goals cluster individual's education and career concurrently and contextually with specific occupation or occupational e. organizes education, training and other services to support the workforce preparation and training in particular needs of an individual to accelerate their educational and enables an individual to attain a secondary school diploma or its within a specific occupation or helps an individual enter or advance participants and ensuring learner retention?
 For example, what partnerships exist and what and personal and program support services are in place to support learners?
-G. Local Workforce Plan Alignment Related to Career Pathways Review Questions: G1.
+G. Local Workforce Plan Alignment Related to Career Pathways Review Questions: Trouted to Cur eet Furnings G1.
 Given the required alignment with local workforce plans, and specifically the requirement that local workforce plans must include objectives and strategies for addressing career pathway programming, how does this IET program align to the local workforce plans with regard to career pathways?
 G2.
 How does the data in E3 above align with the labor market analysis in the local workforce plan?
 G3.
-How do the IET support the local workforce plan's strategic vision and goals? (see Sec.
-108 (b)(1)(F)) G4.
-How is local eligible provider's IET addressing and aligning with how WIOA core programs will expand access to employment, education and other services for individuals with barriers to employment through career pathways (see Section 108(b)(3))?
+How do the IET support the local workforce plan's strategic vision and goals? (see WIOA Section 108 (b)(1)(F)) G4.
+How is local eligible provider's IET addressing and aligning with how WIOA core programs will expand access to employment, education and other services for individuals with barriers to employment through career pathways (see WIOA Section 108(b)(3))?